Funeral for Johnny and Matthew Gaudreau to be held in Delaware County Monday

 Matthew served as coach of the Gloucester Catholic hockey team after a five-year pro career, and Johnny was a beloved member of the Columbus Blue Jackets at the time of his death, as evident by the emotional show of support by his teammates and Blue Jackets staff during a press conference and vigil Wednesday afternoon.

 Police said Higgins tried to pass a slower vehicle when he hit the Gaudreau brothers, who were riding along the right side of the road.
-Higgins, who is charged with two counts of vehicular homicide, is being held at the Salem County Correctional Facility and is scheduled to appear in court Thursday for a pre-trial detention hearing.
+Higgins, who is charged with two counts of vehicular homicide, is being held at the Salem County Correctional Facility.
+His pre-trial detention hearing was postponed until Friday, Sept.
+13.

 Johnny Gaudreau was 31 years old, and Matthew was 29.